 Vertical menu WordPress themes

 With new updates coming out for WordPress all the time, the themes must remain up-to-date.
 Each of these templates has a track record of consistent attention from the developers and works great with the latest WordPress release.

 Here are my top picks for best vertical menu WordPress themes for 2022.

 1. Author by Compete Themes

 I can’t make this list without first mentioning our theme, Author.

 Author is a minimalist theme designed with a left sidebar menu.
 It’s great for blogs and other websites with lots of written content.
-The layout was styled based on the Van de Graaf canon which is an ancient approach to creating optimal text layouts in books.
+The layout was styled based on the Van de Graaf canon, an ancient approach to creating optimal text layouts in books.
 Elements of this design have been brought onto the web with the Author theme.

-This WordPress theme for bloggers and writers is also completely free.
+This WordPress theme for writers is also completely free.
 You can install it directly from your dashboard by searching for “author” in the Appearance menu.
-Installation takes just a few seconds and you’ll be ready to customize.
+Installation takes just a few seconds, and you’ll be ready to customize.
 You can follow the Author Getting Started Guide to personalize your site exactly how you want it.

 The Vertikal theme has a cool style that businesses and tech bloggers will appreciate.
 The simple color palette is fully customizable but looks great with the default blue accents.

 Of course, you’ll be happy to see that Vertikal has a vertical menu featured prominently on the left side of the site.
 While it looks like it may be static from the screenshot above, it actually stays fixed on the screen and follows you as you scroll down the site.
 This is a nice touch because visitors can always access the menu to navigate to new pages.